cjroehrig/crispyControllers/Games/Lotro/README.md

 ## NOTES AND TIPS

-Run as Windowed full-screen (instead of normal Full-screen).
+Run as Full-Screen (Windowed) instead of Full-screen.

 Save your UI (`/ui layout save <file>`) as: